 Mr. Jethmalani also contended in his written response that the system which was being followed before the Second Judges case, was a system which produced the atrocious Jabalpur Judgement and the minority judgment in the Keshavnanda Bharati’s case and that the collegium system created by the second and third judges case is a vast improvement.
 “The AG with his private knowledge about bad judges is entitled to have his own opinion but speaking for me, I have not seen a single judge who can be compared with the worst judges produced by the earlier system.
 The personal assertion of the AG is not supported by any admissible evidence and cannot influence the decision of this case,” said Mr. Jethmalani.

-Even as Mr. Jethmalani stoutly defended the collegium system and steadfastly opposed the NJAC, the Supreme Court on Friday opined that the new National Judicial Appointments Commission Act (NJAC) which regulates the process of appointment of judges should not be seen as "good or bad" and rather tested on the proposition that whether it conforms to the basic structure of the Constitution or not."Don't put the new law as good or bad.
-If it meets the parameters of the basic structure, work it out," a five-judge Constitution Bench headed by Justice J S Khehar observed during the course of arguments on the constitutional validity of the National Judicial Appointments Commission Act (NJAC).
+Even as Mr. Jethmalani stoutly defended the collegium system and steadfastly opposed the NJAC, the Supreme Court on Friday opined that the new National Judicial Appointments Commission Act (NJAC) which regulates the process of appointment of judges should not be seen as "good or bad" and rather tested on the proposition that whether it conforms to the basic structure of the Constitution or not.

 The Court made the observation when senior advocate Rajeev Dhawan Dhawan opposed Centre's submission that NJAC had an element of "hit and trial" and it will have to be seen how the new system works.